heathermiller/dist-prog-book/chapter/4/dist-langs.md

 Another key feature of Orca is the ability to express symbolic data structures as shared data objects.
 Because shared data is expressed through data-objects, it is easy to serialize, for instance, operations on a binary tree.

-* processes - for distribution, sharing data
-    * concurrency is explicit
-    * control over where processes are located
-    * invocation ( fork( parameters ) [ on CPU # ]; )
-* abstract data types - shared data objects
-    * similar to objects in OOP
-    * interfaces
-    * operations on objects (methods) are indivisible (serializable)
-    * talk about their implementation

-#### RPC ( and why RPC is shared-memory )

-Tries to make many machines look like a single machine.
-This is hard because of consistency and partitioning.
-The logic of the program is simple, but requiring that the system handle shared memory opens up many opportunities for performance bugs.

 ### Actor / Object model